 - Katie Littlejohn – NSW National Parks & Wildlife Service

-- Michael Kniepp – Northern Beaches Council
+- Michael Kneipp – Northern Beaches Council

-The Plenary Panel
+The Expert panel & Plenary

 Fully charged with information and ideas, the highlight of the forum will be the expert panel plenary discussion exploring the implications for practitioners, identifying the barriers and opportunities for achieving a reliable, genetically appropriate seed supply and assessing the costs and benefits of different interventions and developing a roadmap for the future